dbader/node-datadog-metrics/CONTRIBUTING.md

     git checkout -b name-of-your-branch
     ```

-6. Make your changes to teh relevant files.
+6. Make your changes to the relevant files.

 7. Run tests and other checks before committing!